leovanalphen/monitorbuddy/README.md

 ## Stream Deck Plugin (Commercial)

-A paid Stream Deck plugin built on Monitor Buddy is in the works.\
+A paid Stream Deck plugin built on MonitorBuddy is in the works.\
 👉 **[Plugin page — coming soon]**

-This plugin uses Monitor Buddy as a backend to control monitors directly from your Stream Deck.
+This plugin uses MonitorBuddy as a backend to control monitors directly from your Stream Deck.

 ---